-Blake Lively went full Mama Bear over the weekend, and for an extremely valid (and upsetting) reason.
-On Friday, she took to Instagram to share an impassioned plea to The Daily Mail Australia for allegedly stalking, harassing, and frightening her and her three young children just to snap photos for the publication.
+Blake Lively is once again calling attention to the fact that using paparazzi photos of her young daughters against her wishes just isn’t going to fly.
+Earlier this year, Lively went full Mama Bear by sharing an impassioned plea to The Daily Mail Australia for allegedly stalking, harassing, and frightening her and her three young children just to snap photos for the publication.

 The entire post, including Lively’s comment, has since been deleted—but not before the account Comments By Celebs snapped a screenshot to share.

 “You edit together these images together to look like I’m happily waving.
 But that is deceitful,” Lively wrote.
 “The real story is: My children were being stalked by men all day.
 Jumping out.
 And then hiding.”

 It’s an extremely stressful scenario to imagine.
 And it’s important to remember that just because Lively and her husband, Ryan Reynolds, are famous—their children didn’t choose to be.
 Publishing photos of her children without permission denies those innocent kids their agency.
 It’s no wonder Lively is upset; any mother’s instincts would be on high alert after something like this.